Public-Health-Scotland/vscode_prep/README.md

 - You will see Task completed in your terminal.
 So, it means everything worked ok.
 - You need to reload your vscode to make sure loading extensions.
 Press ctrl + shift + p and search Developer reload window
 ![alt text](img/image-19.png)
-- (More extensions) There are some other extensions installers in this repo.One of them is jsoncrack.
-It would be installed from offline_installers folder because it was downloaded from the Oficial microsoft marketplace.
+- (More extensions) There are some other extensions installers in this repo.
+One of them is jsoncrack.
+It would be installed from offline_installers folder because it was downloaded from the Official microsoft marketplace.
 This folder content is part of the bash script install_extensions.sh offline section bash file installer.

 ## Python venv creation
 You can use venv (similar to renv in R) to create environments (private package container).